 PENNSYLVANIA STATE CONSTABLE

-SERVING SOUTH-CENTRAL PENNSYLVANIA
+SERVING ALL OF PENNSYLVANIA

 A Pennsylvania State Constable is an office held in Pennsylvania.
 It is the constable's job to enforce the law and carry it out, just the same as the job of district attorneys, sheriffs and the police (see Ant 147 of 1990, 528 Pa., at470, 598 A.2d 9S5).